iCliniq Logo

 Hello doctor,

-I have a wet cough that does not go away.
-It has been over a week, and I am getting quite concerned.
-I have had Cetirizine hydrochloride, DayQuil/NyQuil, Flonase, and cough drops to suppress the coughing, but it keeps coming back.
-Often, I would wake up coughing.
-Occasionally, it would affect my voice and give me headaches.
+I have a wet cough that has not gone away for over a week, and I am quite concerned.
+I have been using Cetirizine hydrochloride, Fluticasone, and cough drops to suppress the coughing, but it keeps coming back.
+Often, I wake up coughing, and occasionally it affects my voice and causes headaches.

-I had chills on the second day.
-I have been sleeping a lot and drinking a ton of water.
-I had something similar about three years ago.
-The doctor diagnosed it as a post nasal drip and prescribed me oral antihistamines.
+On the second day, I had chills.
+I have been sleeping a lot and drinking plenty of water.
+I experienced something similar about three years ago, and the doctor diagnosed it as a post-nasal drip and prescribed oral antihistamines.

 Answered by Dr. J. N. Naidu